Claude Lefort writes on Leon Trotsky for Socialisme Ou Barbarie.

 At the very heart of the party, the contradiction was expressed as the difference between the strategy of Lenin and Trotsky, who side by side were 'steering towards world revolution', and the very body of the party, which was beginning to crystallize socially and was already taking on the form of a privileged caste.
-It is only from this point of view that one can understand the defeat of Trotsky, his liquidation in 1927 and, above all, his ideological collapse from 1923 on.
+It is only from this point of view that one can understand the defeat of Trotsky, his expulsion in 1927 and, above all, his ideological collapse from 1923 on.
 Trotsky's struggle against the bureaucracy lacked any basis because Trotsky himself was objectively an artisan of that bureaucracy.
 Trotsky could not reproach Stalin for carrying out an anti-proletarian and anti-democratic policy when he had himself inaugurated that policy.
 He could not criticize the repression practised on the Opposition when he himself had taken part in the repression of the 'Workers' Group' and 'Workers' Truth'.
 He was no longer free to find support among the vanguard of the factories because he had cut himself off from it.
 He had no overall platform against Stalin because he had allowed himself to be caught up in the contradiction that consists in directing the proletariat, according to its higher interests and against its immediate interests.

 The turning-point of 1923 often seems difficult to understand.
 In fact, at this period the revolutionary character of Bolshevism was already hanging by a thread, in so far as the policies of Lenin and Trotsky were orientated towards world revolution.
 In the absence of this revolution, the thread could only snap.
 The contradiction was too intense and could not persist.
 Thus the rise of Stalin represents the eclipse of the contradiction and the emergence of a new term.
 In order to strengthen its hold, the new regime did not need to wage war against all the preceding values.
 They had destroyed themselves and, losing their true content, had already become, in a sense, the means of mystification.
 Thus Stalin could emerge without his policy seeming at first to be in opposition to Bolshevik policy.
 Thus the struggle he conducted against Trotsky could appear as a struggle between individuals.
 And Trotsky himself could declare that it was an 'unprincipled conspiracy, directed against him personally'.
 In fact it was an absolute break with the past, as the future was to show, but it appeared to be no more than an imperceptible transition, a question of individuals.
 Trotsky wanted to see the very existence of the party and the formal survival of the dictatorship of the proletariat as an historical guarantee of world revolution; he wanted to believe that this bureaucratized party, which was pursuing a counter-revolutionary strategy, was an essential element for the international proletariat.
 This is the significance of the strange declarations referred to above on the unity of the party and the significance, in general, of his conciliatory line.
 Such, too, was the significance of his intermittent shifts and changes.
 At one and the same time, he concealed the Testament and accused Stalin of abandoning Leninist policy; at one and the same time, he called for a 'new course', a true democratization of the party, and declared, despite its bureaucratization, that 'the Party is always right'.
 He was no longer free to act as a revolutionary because he participated in a process which led him to turn his back on the masses.
 He was no longer free to act as a bureaucrat because he always sought to act, whatever his tactics might have been, in accordance with the revolutionary ideal.